-What is a requirements diagram, why is it important and what benefits does it offer?
+What does a requirements diagram show, why is it important, and what are the benefits of requirements diagrams?

 Additional model elements like other diagrams or stakeholders with interest relationships increase the overall depth of understanding about the inter-relationships.